vczh-websites/vczh/Espresso-DialingIn/README.md

 To emphasize flavor and increase thickness, try fine grind / low pressure / medium temperature / 1:1.5 yield.

+### Beans that difficult to extract

+Need high pressure and temperature enough to achieve a slow flow rate, only grinding finely may not enough.

 ### Puck Prep (needs experiments)

 https://www.youtube.com/watch?v=4dRYw8yl_dg